dwhinham/linux-surface-pro-11/README.md

 ## Kernel

-The [kernel](https://github.com/dwhinham/kernel-surface-pro-11) is based on [@jhovold's X1E80100 kernel](https://github.com/jhovold/linux), which contains many bleeding-edge patches for machines using Qualcomm X1E SoCs.
+The [kernel](https://github.com/dwhinham/kernel-surface-pro-11) is based on mainline as of v6.17.

 ### Notable patches